 The same bulk two-dimensional topological phase can have multiple distinct, fully-chiral edge phases.
 We show that this can occur in the integer quantum Hall states at fillings 8 and 12 with experimentally-testable consequences.
 We also show examples for Abelian fractional quantum Hall states, the simplest examples being at filling fractions 8/7, 12/11, 8/15, 16/5.
 For all examples, we propose experiments that can distinguish distinct edge phases.
-Our results are summarized by the observation that edge phases correspond to lattices while bulk phases correspond to genera of lattices.

 We review the formalism of matrix product states and one of its recent generalisations which allows to variationally determine the dispersion relation of elementary excitations in generic one-dimensional quantum spin chains.
 These elementary excitations dominate the low energy effective behaviour of the system.
 We discuss recent work where we show how we can also describe the effective interaction between these excitations – as mediated by the strongly correlated ground state – and how we can extract the corresponding S matrix.